 And I find that to be a liberating and empowering message.

-One of the most famous and criticized notions from The Black Swan is that, simply by randomness in a large population, you are bound to have successful.
+One of the most famous and criticized notions from The Black Swan is that, simply by randomness in a large population, you are bound to have successful traders.
 But that success might have nothing to do with talent.
-He says that in a large enough population you will have a Warren Buffet or a Ray Dalio, but that doesn’t necessarily mean they must be talented and/or that their results will keep being that positive over the centuries.
+He says that in a large enough population you will have a Warren Buffet or a Ray Dalio, but that doesn’t necessarily mean they must be talented and/or that their results will keep being that good over the centuries.

 Anecdotes and Quotes Are Not Evidence

 Nicholas Nassim Taleb talks about the tendency of narratives to be built around influencing and convincing instead of searching for the truth.